learning-zone/javascript-basics/notes/javascript.md

 #### Q. Is JavaScript a case-sensitive language?
 Yes, JavaScript is a case sensitive language.
 The language keywords, variables, function & object names, and any other identifiers must always be typed with a consistent capitalization of letters.

-#### Q. Is there any relation between Java and JavaScript?
-No, they are entirely two different programming languages and has nothing to do with each other.
-But both of them are Object Oriented Programming languages and like many other languages, they follow similar syntax for basic features(if, else, for, switch, break, continue etc).

 #### Q. What are events?
 Events are "things" that happen to HTML elements.
 When JavaScript is used in HTML pages, JavaScript can `react` on these events.
 Some of the examples of HTML events are,